34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 So, when there’s a particular message that you want to highlight, you’ll need to make an effort to have it stand out from all the other noise.

 The Great Cookie does exactly that with the Quick Announcement Bar plugin, which allows you to set up a customizable banner at the very top of your site.
-At the moment, The Great Cookie is using its banner to notify customers that shipping may be delayed due to COVID-19.

 The best apparel & footwear Shopify stores